learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 ## Introduction

-In the real world, many interactions have a "template" behavior that is applied to every interaction, but these behaviors change only slightly depending on a tiny factor.
+In the real world, many of our interactions have a "template" behavior that is applied to every interaction, but these behaviors change only slightly depending on a tiny factor.

-For example, if you go to a coffee shop, they take down **your** name to call you up when your order is ready.
-If you visit a doctor's office, they may call **your** name when it's your turn to be seen.
+For example, the barista at the coffee shop will call out **your** name when your order is ready.
+At the doctor's office, they may call **your** name when it's your turn to see the doctor.
+The same process is followed for others who buy coffee or go to the doctor, but, of course, the name will change depending on who the process is for.

 Methods can also be written to have a "template" of shared activity, but this activity can be changed just a little bit when necessary.
 The particular bits that make the change are called "arguments."

 ## Describe the Functionality of Arguments